Earn a Healthcare Administration Degree

 Read more about why healthcare administration may make sense for you.

-According to the U.S. Bureau of Labor Statistics (BLS), the need for medical and health services managers could grow 28% through 2031 – much faster than the increase in jobs across all industries.1 That's an additional 136,200 positions that could be created in that time.1
+According to the U.S. Bureau of Labor Statistics, the need for medical and health services managers could grow 28% through 2032 – much faster than the increase in jobs across all industries.1 That's an additional 144,700 positions that could be created in that time.1

-In 2021, about one-third of medical and health services managers worked in hospitals.
+In 2022, nearly 1/3 of medical and health services managers worked in hospitals.
 Other large employers include physicians' offices, nursing and residential care facilities, government and outpatient care centers.1

-- Experiential learning opportunities.
-Hands-on experience can not only help prepare you and give you confidence for your career, but it can also help add depth to your resume.
+- Experiential learning opportunities: Hands-on experience can help prepare you for your career and increase your confidence.
+It can also add depth to your resume.
 Take advantage of opportunities that come your way, like the HEaRT Challenge.

-- Value.
-You'll see a return on your investment when you enroll in our online health administration degree program, which has some of the lowest online tuition rates in the nation.
+- Value: You're likely to see a return on your investment when you enroll in our online health administration degree program, which has some of the lowest online tuition rates in the nation.
 In addition, you can lower your costs further by transferring up to 90 credits toward your bachelor's degree.

 We know online schooling may not be comfortable for everyone.
 That's why we do everything we can to support you every step of the way.

-"The way the program is set up allows for constant interaction with classmates through discussion board activities, so students are never without classroom interaction, even if it is virtual," says Mary Shannon Brady '21.
+Mary Shannon Brady '21 had a similarly positive experience.
+"The way the program is set up allows for constant interaction with classmates through discussion board activities, so students are never without classroom interaction, even if it is virtual," she said.

 In the end, only you can make the decision on which factors can help you make your decision.

-The classes you'll take in your healthcare administration degree program help you develop the skills you need to be successful in a variety of healthcare settings.
+The classes you'll take in our healthcare administration degree program can help you develop the skills needed to succeed in a variety of healthcare settings.

-At SNHU, you can have confidence that what you're learning in your classes is what the healthcare industry wants today: The entire program's curriculum was designed to align with the curriculum principles developed by the Association of University Programs in Health Administration (AUPHA).
+At Southern New Hampshire University, you can have confidence that what you're learning in your classes is what the healthcare industry wants today.
+In fact, the entire program's curriculum was designed to align with the curriculum principles developed by the Association of University Programs in Health Administration (AUPHA).

-It's important to note our program's alignment with the AUPHA competencies – which the organization has deemed as crucial to have for a healthcare administrator – because these outcomes also line up as critical to have by the Healthcare Leadership Alliance (HLA).
+It's important to note our program's alignment with the AUPHA competencies (which the organization has deemed as crucial) because these outcomes are also considered critical by the Healthcare Leadership Alliance (HLA).
 The HLA is made up of 6 leading professional organizations:

 - American College of Healthcare Executives (ACHE)